ndanny/sce-energy-parser/README.md

 # Southern California Edison Energy Usage Tool

-A useful tool for Southern California residents to analyze and visualize their energy usage.
+A nifty useful tool for Southern California residents to analyze and visualize their energy usage on a modern-feeling dashboard.

 <img src="assets/main.png" />